PhotoKevin/BlackRockCityFakeWiFi/README.md

     - "ESP8266 Boards" version 3.1.2

 - Now go to the Library Manager (left column, third icon from the top) and install
     - ArduionJson by Benoit Blanchon.
+7.0.4
-    - AsyncTCP by dvarrel
+    - ESPAsyncWebSrv by dvarrel 1.2.7
-    - ESPAsyncTCP by dvarrel
+    - AsyncTCP by dvarrel - Will be auto installed by above
-    - ESPAsyncWebSrv by dvarrel
+    - ESPAsyncTCP by dvarrel - Will be auto installed by above
-    - If you are using one of the Heltec boards with an LCD display, you will also want to install "U8g2 by oliver"
+    - U8g2 by oliver.
+2.34.22 - If using one of the Heltec boards

 - Plug your ESP board into a USB port.